...

 Big Bass Lake

-The waters of big bass Lake, Gouldsboro, PA, were long restocked with premium bass species, and anglers now speak of being satisfied with strikes on this reservoir.
+The waters of Big Bass Lake, Gouldsboro, PA, were long restocked with premium bass species, and anglers now speak of being satisfied with strikes on this reservoir.
 Spring has become the best time to reel in smallmouth and largemouth bass, especially near the island or around the stumps.

 This lake’s bass-rich areas also include the far or upper side of the dam, as well as opposite the boat concession area.